NoahELE/Obsidian-Vault/Learning/Algorithms and Data Structures/Minimum Spanning Tree.md

 Graph must be connected

-MST must have exactly V‐ 1 edges
+MST must have exactly V1 edges

 No cycles in MST